 Carlton Sturms Memorial Scholarship

 Mrs. Louise Amelia Winther Sturms of Hot Springs named the College of Medicine as the beneficiary on several certificates of deposit with the notation that the gift should fund a scholarship in honor of her late husband, Carlton A Sturms.
 The gift was discovered in a safety deposit box upon the death of Mrs. Sturms in 1994.
 The inaugural award was presented in 1996 and is awarded annually to a medical student on the basis of merit and need.
-The inaugural recipient was Ronald Brian Owens of Hot Springs.

 Patrick W. Tank Memorial Scholarship